 Parker adds, “We want to apply those concepts to hospital pharmacy integrated delivery network-type work.
 And, so that’s really the case that we made.
 That we can do things better, more efficiently, we can increase our inventory turns, and by doing so, we can bring savings, or least working capital, back into the organization.”

-The health system worked with Mountain View, California-based Omnicell, a provider of business information solutions, analytics and medication adherence solutions, to implement the pharmacy performance center to leverage enterprise software solutions to centralize pharmacy services, standardize workflows and processes across the health system and leverage medication use analytics for cost/benefit evaluation of different medication regimes.
+The health system worked with Mountain View, California-based Omnicell, a provider of medication automation, analytics and medication adherence solutions, to implement the pharmacy performance center to leverage enterprise software solutions to centralize pharmacy services, standardize workflows and processes across the health system and leverage medication use analytics for cost/benefit evaluation of different medication regimes.
 The supply chain and distribution side of operations are provided out of an 8,000-square-foot facility, while at the same time, the technology platform is providing business operations and insights.

 “It’s a wide net that’s capturing a lot of operational data, it’s putting it into one place, and then the data scientists are going in and creating rules and queries that are writing language, it comes back to us, it takes our data, and moves it from being data and turns it into information, and then take that information a step further, and turn it into knowledge,” Parker says.
 “We’re able to take data elements from across our system, merge them together, and then are able to tell a story that we haven’t been able to tell before, by having this software available for us.”